fossabot/io-value/README.md

 ##&lt;io-value&gt;

-`io-value` is a custom editor for primitive data types
+`io-value` is an ultra-lightweight editor for primitive data types (string, number, boolean).
+It wraps a simple inline-block element with minimal styling and very few listeners.
+A shared `input` element is attached while editing actions are performed.

+Example:

 <!---
 ```